-There are many different types of coffee out there, and it can be difficult to explain them to others.
-Coffee enthusiasts are always looking to try out new drinks and have a lot of questions about what they will taste like.
+Coffee enthusiasts are always eager to try new drinks and have numerous questions about what they will taste like.

-In this article, I’ll go over if this combination is worth trying, what you need to make one of these drinks at home, and the best ratio of orange juice to espresso coffee.
+In this article, I'll go over whether this combination is worth trying, what you need to make one of these drinks at home, and the optimal ratio of orange juice to espresso coffee.

 Do orange and espresso go together?